gauravsbisht/RASAChatBot/code/data/nlu.md

 - I'm hungry.
 Looking out for some good [Thai](cuisine) restaurants in [bengaluru](location)
 - I'm hungry.
 Looking out for some good [Mexican](cuisine) restaurants in [bengaluru](location)
 - I'm hungry.
 Looking for some good [chinese](cuisine) restaurants in [chennai](location)
+- I'm hungry.
+Looking for some good restaurants

 ## intent:affirm
 - yeah a cheap restaurant serving international food